CTA avoids service cuts, fare hikes under proposed $1.8 billion budget

 CTA’s well-documented decline of ridership has seen some increase in recent months — averaging about 900,000 weekday rides in September — but is still short of its pre-pandemic ridership averages of around 1.4 million weekday riders.

-“We are making progress and addressing this literal once and a century challenge,” Steele said.
+“We are making progress and addressing this literal once in a century challenge,” Steele said.
 “This budget does call for staffing levels [to] increase from what we have now.”

 The 2023 budget will also maintain its discounted passes in hopes of bringing riders back.
 This includes one-day ($5), three-day passes ($15), seven-day pass ($20) and 30-day ($75) passes.